-Northampton widow walking 1,000 miles in memory of husband
+Northampton widow walks 1,000 miles in memory of husband

 "I don't even know what made me decide to do it.
 I got up one morning, I had a walk round the village, and that was it.
 I started walking half a mile, then a mile."

-Dave Askew, from Northamptonshire Walks, a group Mrs Gosling is part of, said he was "proud and honoured" that about 100 people would be joining her for the last leg of her challenge.
+Dave Askew, from Northamptonshire Walks - a group Mrs Gosling is part of - said it was an "amazing" achievement.

-"What Diane is doing is amazing and shows how walking, even if it's just a short distance, every day can help with both physical and mental well-being," he said.
+"It shows how walking, even if it's just a short distance, every day can help with both physical and mental well-being," he said.

-Mrs Gosling said she would enjoy her final walk of four miles around Kislingbury, from 09:30 BST.

-"I'll be thinking of Colin and I will be thankful of all the people that join me that day as it just feels amazing," she said.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk